Aashutosh489/linux-admin-projects/file-permission/README.md

 2. Setgid (Set Group ID)
 3. Sticky Bit
 1 Setuid (Set User ID)
-í ½When applied to a file, it allows any user to run the file with the file ownerâ€™s permission. ï‚· Commonly used on programs that need root power (like /usr/bin/passwd).
+When applied to a file, it allows any user to run the file with the file ownerâ€™s permission. ï‚· Commonly used on programs that need root power (like /usr/bin/passwd).
 Example: